Solnechnogorsk

 Solnechnogorsk (Солнечного́рск, lit. sunny mountain town) is a town and the administrative center of Solnechnogorsky District in Moscow Oblast, Russia, located on the Moscow–St. Petersburg Highway and the Moscow–St. Petersburg railway, on the coast of Senezh Lake, 65 km northwest from Moscow.
 Population:

 It was previously known as Solnechnaya Gora (until 1938).

 History

-Originally a village named Solnechnaya Gora (Солнечная Гора), it was granted town status and renamed Solnechnogorsk in 1938.
+Originally a village known as Solnushnaya and then renamed into Solnechnaya Gora (Солнечная Гора), it was granted town status and renamed Solnechnogorsk in 1938.
 During World War II, Solnechnogorsk was briefly occupied by the German 4th Panzer Group from November 24 to December 12, 1941.
 It was one of the towns that was captured in the northern pincer of the attempted German encirclement of Moscow.

 Administrative and municipal status

 Within the framework of administrative divisions, Solnechnogorsk serves as the administrative center of Solnechnogorsky District.
 As an administrative division, it is, together with twenty-five rural localities, incorporated within Solnechnogorsky District as the Town of Solnechnogorsk.
 As a municipal division, the Town of Solnechnogorsk is incorporated within Solnechnogorsky Municipal District as Solnechnogorsk Urban Settlement.